loco-choco/DIMOWA/README.md

 Well that is because this project was locked to a specific mod, the first version just installed the mod, the second could do both, and now the third is mod independent, hence now the reason it received its own repository.

+#### What mods are compatible with it?

+For now only the [OWBA](https://github.com/ShoosGun/OWBA) bundle is compatible, but soon all the other mods that I made will be too.

 ## Credits
   - Thanks [ioncodes](https://github.com/ioncodes) for creating [dnpatch](https://github.com/ioncodes/dnpatch)
   - Thanks [Raicuparta](https://github.com/Raicuparta), [Mister_Nebula](https://github.com/misternebula), [AmazingAlek](https://github.com/amazingalek) and [TAImatem](https://github.com/TAImatem) for creating [OWML](https://github.com/amazingalek/owml) which inspired me to create my own for the Alpha